vrodgom/statmorph/README.rst

   half-light radii, etc.)

-Although the Sersic index is, by definition, the opposite of a non-parametric morphological parameter, it is included for comparison purposes.
+Although the Sersic index is, by definition, the opposite of a non-parametric morphological quantity, it is included anyway due to its popularity.

 This Python implementation is largely based on IDL code originally written by Jennifer Lotz, Peter Freeman and Mike Peth, as well as Python code by